Filipino Tamales (Kapampangan Boboto)

 Instructions

-• Start by toasting the rice (bigas) over medium-low heat (150°C/300°F) until it turns golden brown, stirring constantly for even color.
-Grind the toasted rice in a food processor until very fine, like powder (giniling na bigas).
-In a separate batch, grind the roasted peanuts (mani) until they reach a fine, powdery consistency.
-Set both aside.
+• Toast the rice in a large pan over medium-low heat, stirring constantly until it turns golden brown.
+Grind the toasted rice in a food processor until it becomes very fine like powder.
+Do the same with the roasted peanuts and set both aside.

-• Pour coconut milk (gata) into a shallow pot over medium heat (175°C/350°F).
-Season with salt, pepper, and brown sugar (asukal na pula).
-Bring to a gentle boil, then gradually add the ground rice while continuously stirring (haluin).
-Add the ground peanuts and keep stirring until the mixture becomes thick and begins to pull away from the sides of the pot (malapot), creating a paste-like texture.
-This step typically takes 15-20 minutes.
+• Heat coconut milk in a shallow pot over medium heat.
+Add salt, pepper, and brown sugar.
+Once it starts to gently boil, gradually add the ground rice while stirring continuously.
+Add the ground peanuts and keep stirring until the mixture becomes thick and starts pulling away from the sides of the pot, about 15-20 minutes.

-• Transfer three-quarters of the mixture to a separate bowl – this will be your white base (puting masa).
-For the remaining quarter in the pot, add the atsuete water and cook for an additional 5 minutes to create your red mixture (pulang masa).
-The color should be a deep orange-red.
+• Take three-quarters of this mixture out and put it in a bowl – this is your white base.
+With the remaining quarter in the pot, add the atsuete water and cook for 5 more minutes until it turns red-orange.

-• While the mixtures are cooling slightly, prepare your banana leaves (dahon ng saging).
-Heat them briefly over low flame until they become pliable (palambutin) and wipe clean.
-Cut into 12×12 inch squares.
-Layer two leaves for each tamales.
+• Prepare your banana leaves by quickly passing them over low heat until they become soft and bendable.
+Wipe them clean and cut into 12×12 inch squares.
+Use two leaves for each tamales.

-• To assemble, place 1/4 cup of the white mixture (puting masa) in the center of your prepared banana leaves.
-Flatten into a square shape.
-Top with shredded chicken (piniraso na manok), sliced ham, boiled or salted eggs (itlog na maalat), and shrimp (hipon).
-Cover this filling with 2 tablespoons of the red mixture (pulang masa).
+• To assemble, put 1/4 cup of the white mixture in the center of your banana leaves and flatten it into a square.
+Add your toppings: shredded chicken, sliced ham, boiled or salted eggs, and shrimp.
+Cover everything with 2 tablespoons of the red mixture.

-• Fold the banana leaves to create a neat package (balutan), making sure all edges are secured.
-Tie with kitchen twine (tali) in both directions to prevent any filling from escaping during cooking.
+• Fold the banana leaves to make a neat package and tie with string in both directions so nothing leaks out while cooking.

-• Prepare your steamer (kawa) with boiling water.
-Place the wrapped tamales in the steamer, ensuring they’re not too tightly packed to allow steam circulation.
-Steam over medium-high heat (100°C/212°F) for 20-30 minutes or until fully cooked (luto na).
+• Fill your steamer with water and bring to a boil.
+Place your wrapped tamales in the steamer, making sure they’re not too crowded.
+Steam for 20-30 minutes until fully cooked.

 Tips from Lola’s Kitchen